stephenh/stephenh.github.com/content/posts/2025-04-17-fixing-async-stack-traces.md

 ## Bun: Still Needs Work

-The examples above all used Node & v8, and unfortunately the results for Bun are honestly pretty terrible, even for the examples that "use `async/await` keywords" that, at least in Node/v8, lead to "good by default" traces.
+The examples above all used Node & v8, and unfortunately the results for Bun are honestly pretty terrible, even for the examples that "use `async/await` keywords" that in Node/v8 lead to "good by default" traces.

 This is already a long post, so I'll refer to [this gist](https://gist.github.com/stephenh/0b4511b8766b3ea8289312623cfb9d39) with both the Node & Bun results, and the `stacks.mjs` file used for the examples, for any Bun users that want to dig in more.